 Programs and courses offered in English

 European University is executing 10 accredited educational programs, 2 of which are taught entirely in English and the remaining 8 in Georgian, though with a considerable English-language component.
-In order to achieve full institutional readiness for incoming international mobility, short-term objective is for each program to provide at least 25% of the courses in English.

 With regard to the academic staff, affiliated personnel are financially supported through the special scheme designed for them, while others, including the visiting lecturers, may also receive the funding for their professional international activities, provided those are considered meaningful and relevant by the Faculty council.
-What is more, international experience at European University is attainable even without going overseas, as foreign experts are constantly being invited to hold workshops, seminars and share their best practices with the local staff, including via online platforms.
+What is more, fully-funded international experience at European University is attainable even without going overseas, as foreign experts are constantly being invited to hold workshops, seminars and share their best practices with the local staff, including via online platforms.